x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 When you run `Complete-MigrationBatch PublicFolderMigration`, Exchange will perform a final synchronization between your Exchange on-premises organization and Exchange Online.
 During this period, the status of the migration batch will change from **Synced** to **Completing**, and then finally to **Completed**.
 If the final synchronization is successful, the public folders in Exchange Online will be unlocked.
 However, it is strongly recommended that you complete Step 8 and Step 9 of this article before you open up public folders to your users.

-It is common for the migration batch to take a few hours before its status changes from **Synced** to **Completing**, at which point the final synchronization will begin.
+It is common for the status of migration batch to remain on "Synced" for few hours before it switches to Completing.
+For migrations involving large number of target mailboxes, it is normal to see the status remain “Synced” state for more than 24 hours, provided none of underlying public folder migration requests have Failed or were qurantined.

 ## Step 8: Test and unlock public folders in Exchange Online